-Crane Margin Expansion, Europe could Lead to a Beat
+Crane Margin Expansion, Europe Could Lead to a Beat

-Earnings growth will also be driven by margin expansion in the Crane Segment.
+Earnings growth will also be driven by margin expansion in the crane segment.
 Analysts closely watch incremental/decremental margins both sequentially, meaning quarter-over-quarter, and year-over-year.
 Incremental margin is the additional dollar of profit earned on the increase in year-over-year sales.
-Important factors that drive incremental margins are increased fixed cost absorption, economies of scale, sales mix (higher margin products contribution to sales), and ability to get pricing beyond just cost increases.
+Important factors that drive incremental margins are increased fixed-cost absorption, economies of scale, sales mix (higher margin products' contribution to sales), and ability to get pricing beyond just cost increases.

-Along these lines, Potain — its tower crane operation — and plants located in Europe had employment restrictions for many years following their acquisition over ten years ago.
+Along these lines, Potain — its tower crane operation — and plants located in Europe had employment restrictions for many years following their acquisition over 10 years ago.
 During the downturn, management was able to cut labor and improve costs structure.
 Labor made concessions to keep plants from closing or moving permanently.
-This increased efficiently and margins at many of these plants for the long-term but the benefits have not been seen due to weak demand from the European market.
+This increased efficiency and margins at many of these plants for the long-term but the benefits have not been seen due to weak demand from the European market.

 Repayment of Debt Generating Value for Shareholders

 During an upcycle in Crane, the firm could generate in excess of a $1 billion in FCF.
 With outstanding debt of $1.8 billion, that would result in the transfer of about $9 per share of value to equity holders.
 In addition, deleveraging reduces the risk level and should lead to increased valuation multiples.

-At this point which is early in the crane cycle, MTW should trade in the range of 10-12x EBITDA.
-Based on 2013 EBITDA estimates, this indicates a range of $20 – $27 based on 2013 estimates and $30 – $37 based on 2014 forecasts.
+At this point which is early in the crane cycle, MTW should trade in the range of 10 to 12x EBITDA.
+Based on 2013 EBITDA estimates, this indicates a range of $20 to $27 based on 2013 estimates and $30 to $37 based on 2014 forecasts.

-Other related stocks to look at are Terex (TEX:NYSE), Sany (60031: SHA) or a construction equipment firm like Caterpillar (CAT:NYSE).
+Other related stocks to look at are Terex (NYSE: TEX), Sany (60031: SHA), or a construction equipment firm like Caterpillar (NYSE: CAT).
 However, Terex and these other firms have much broader exposure to construction equipment and some unique issues.
 Caterpillar is dealing with weakness in mining while Terex is dealing with issues from an acquisition it made.